nebrius/raspi-io/CONTRIBUTING.md

 ### Contact Info

-If you need to report an incident, please email Bryan, a.k.a. nebrius, at bryan@theoreticalideations.com.
+If you need to report an incident, please email Bryan Hughes ([@nebrius](https://github.com/nebrius)), at bryan@theoreticalideations.com.

 ### Credit, License, and Attribution